Sal's Shoes is a not-for-profit organisation recognised as charitable by HMRC for tax purposes.

 After initially collecting more outgrown children’s shoes from family and friends, word spread and soon I was inundated with pairs of barely worn shoes; ‘Sal’s Shoes’ had been born.

 In our first year, we collected 4,805 pairs of shoes and distributed them in 8 countries, including in the UK.
-To date, in four years, we have now found new feet for over half a million pairs of pre-loved children's shoes in 35 countries around the world.
+To date, in just under 5 years, we have now found new feet for over a million pairs of pre-loved children's shoes in 38 countries around the world.